TinusTrotyl/checkio-mission-template/README.md

 Icons are created as a pair: **disabled.svg** for unsolved tasks and **enabled.svg** for solved tasks.
 In the task runner you will see one of these where you can click on it.
 Icons should be created with specified icons' colors from our colors guide: `info/media/color.pdf`.
-Icons should be 128x128px and placed inside a grey colored block (size 116x116px) , outer corners rounded to a radius of 10px.
+Icons should be 128x128px and placed inside a grey colored block (size 116x116px) with outer corners rounded to a radius of 10px.
 You can use the given templates.

 #### story.html